How to Deal With Restless Legs Syndrome During Pregnancy

 If you are pregnant or have been pregnant before, you are no stranger to the many conditions that come as a part of it.
-One of these is the restless leg syndrome that proves to be a major hindrance in your quest of getting some much-needed rest.
+One of these is the restless legs syndrome that proves to be a major hindrance in your quest of getting some much-needed rest.
+This article discusses what the syndrome is and what you could do about it in case you experience it.

 Restless legs syndrome is the uncontrollable need to move your leg while you are sleeping or resting.
 You may feel a burning, itching or crawling sensation in your foot, upper leg and calf if you have RLS.
 It usually subsides once you move your legs, but it ends up waking you up from sleep and can even return once you’ve moved your leg.